wofferl/proxmox-backup-arm64/README.md

 # proxmox-backup-arm64
-Script for building Proxmox Backup Server 2.x for Armbian64 based on Bullseye
+Script for building Proxmox Backup Server 2.x for Armbian64 based on Bullseye<br />
+At least 4 GB are required for compiling.
+On devices with low memory, SWAP must be used (see help section).

 ## Install build essentials and dependencies
 ```